Teethedev/products-bidding-simple-app/README.md

      php artisan scout:import "App\Product"

-Open an account an account with algolia and configure your algolia details
+Open an account with algolia and configure your algolia details in .env

      ALGOLIA_APP_ID=id
      ALGOLIA_SECRET=secret